Marcellus Hartley Dodge Sr.: Marriage

 They had one child, Marcellus Hartley Dodge Jr., who died in an automobile crash in Mogesca, France in 1930.
 His mother built an extensive memorial to him as a civic center in Madison along with the train station she built opposite the center.
 They also donated a structure on the campus of Princeton University, from which their son had been graduated shortly before his death.

 At the time of his marriage, Dodge was the president and a director of the Union Metallic Cartridge Company, president of the Bridgeport Gun Implement Company, director of the Equitable Trust Company, director of International Banking Company, director of M. Hartley Company, a member of the Lawyers Club of New York City, the Essex County Country Club, and the City of New York Club.

 An accomplished equestrian, Dodge also founded the Spring Valley Hounds, a hunt club that not only conducted hunts for their members among the many estates nearby, but also held a major annual horse show in New Jersey.
-Competitions included those for hunters and open jumpers, as well as for saddle horses of three and five gates.
+Competitions included those for hunters and open jumpers, as well as for saddle horses of three and five gaits.
 Many of the competitors followed the international horse show circuit that closed its season with the November exhibition at Madison Square Garden on Fiftieth Street and Eighth Avenue in Manhattan each year.
 Nearby, the United States Equestrian Team formed for the Olympics from these ranks in 1950, it was founded just off of Spring Valley Road, on van Beuren Road at the Coates estate.